Information for employers

 How is health and work linked?

-People with severe mental health problems who find paid employment show:
+People with severe mental health challenges who find paid employment show:

 Why IPS?

-There is a plethora of international evidence that the ‘place then train’ approach is more effective than traditional approaches (such as vocational training and sheltered work) in successfully getting people into work.
+International Evidence is clear that the ‘place the train’ approach is more effective than traditional approaches (such as vocational training and sheltered work) in successfully getting people into work.

 25 randomised controlled trials and 30 years of evidence shows that IPS is an effective form of employment support, for people facing mental health problems.